-The City will replace or pay for items of personal property reasonably needed by officers or PSOs in the course of their duties, including authorized back-up weapons used by employees which are lost or damaged in the performance of duty.
-Reasonable limits on liability shall be determined by the Chief of Police or AJMC, as applicable, on a case-by-case basis.
+The City will replace or pay for items of personal property reasonably needed by officers in the course of their duties, including authorized back-up weapons used by employees which are lost or damaged in the performance of duty.
+Reasonable limits on liability shall be determined by the Chief of Police on a case-by-case basis.
 Acts of carelessness or negligence by an employee shall disqualify reimbursement under this provision.
 Approved reimbursements will be made within thirty (30) days from the date of receipt of the written request with all required and completed documentation attached.
-The employee may be required to produce to the Chief of Police or AJMC receipts or information regarding the original costs of the damaged personal property and/or approximate cost to replace the personal property damaged in the performance of duties.
+The employee may be required to produce to the Chief of Police receipts or information regarding the original costs of the damaged personal property and/or approximate cost to replace the personal property damaged in the performance of duties.